valengo/got/README.md

+# GoT
-# This is a simple Unreal 4 project that makes use of the following unreal assets:
+This is a simple Unreal 4 project that makes use of the following unreal assets:

 Infinity Blade: Grass Lands

 Infinity Blade: Ice Lands